 With visitors from around the world, Orlando offers more than 40 different international cuisines across its various neighborhoods.

-- There’s Malaysian food at Rasa, Mexican-Portuguese at Bem Bom and Spanish tapas at Santiago’s Bodega.
+- There’s Mexican-Portuguese at Bem Bom and Spanish tapas at Santiago’s Bodega.

 - Sample Iranian food at Shiraz.
 Savor some Indian plates at Tamarind or Mynt; Enjoy a Cuban meal at Black Bean Deli or Padrino’s.

 - Nile and Selam feature Ethiopian cuisine, while Cedar’s is Lebanese.

 - Bosphorous Turkish Cuisine is cozy spot filled with warm color tones and Turkish ebru paintings featuring traditional Turkish foods like kebabs, falafel and lamb dishes.

 - DoveCote is a neighborhood brasserie located in downtown Orlando featuring French inspired flavors.

 - There are endless dining opportunities surrounding Orlando’s world-famous theme parks.
 International Drive and nearby Restaurant Row are two of the most diverse streets of dining anywhere in the world.

 Make your feed stand out with these Instagram-worthy items, both in and outside of theme parks.